deroproject/derohe/.github/pull_request_template.md

 ## Description

 Please include a summary of the changes and the related issue.

+**NOTE**: The process is the following:
-(Your PR should be directed to `dev` branch)
+- Your pull request should be directed to `dev` branch.
+- When it will be merged in `dev`, we will merge it to `testnet` for tests, and then into `main` for final release.

 Fixes # (issue)